vuestorefront/vue-storefront/doc/TypeScript Action Plan.md

 5. All new modules and vuex stores should be created using TypeScript.
 6. **For now please don't refactor existing UI layer (components, pages) to use TypeScript.
 We should focus at Vuex, core libraries and API's at first to not introduce a chaos into theme development.**
 6. We should put the types/interfaces inside `core/store/types` for all Entity/Data related models or in `core/types` for some shared one's; for example: Product.ts should be placed in `core/store/types/product/Product.ts`
+7. We should use minimal possible set of interfaces.
+Try to introduce 1-2 interfaces per entity (e.g. Product shouldn't be represented by more than 2 interfaces)